guilgautier/DPPy/docs/continuous_dpps/beta_ensembles.full_matrix_models.rst

 Full matrix models
 ------------------

-As mentioned earlier, for specific reference measures the :math:`\beta = 1, 2, 4` cases are very singular in the sense that the corresponding ensembles coincide with the eigenvalues of random matrices.
+For specific reference measures the :math:`\beta = 1, 2, 4` cases are very singular in the sense that the corresponding ensembles coincide with the eigenvalues of random matrices.

 This is a highway for sampling exactly such ensembles in :math:`\mathcal{O}(N^3)`!